 Experience in your industry is the most important qualification you should look for when choosing a CPA, but it’s not the only factor to keep in mind.
 You’ll want to find a CPA firm that’s of an appropriate size to tend to your needs, and you’ll want to be sure the firm has ample services (and staff) to get the job done.
 Choose a CPA who will respond to your inquiries in a timely manner, offer the services your business needs and gladly provide references from other clients.

 What’s the difference between a CPA and an accountant?

 The difference between a CPA and an accountant is simply a legal distinction.
 A CPA is an accountant licensed in their state of operation.
 Only a CPA can offer attestation services, act as a fiduciary to you and serve as a tax attorney if you face an IRS audit.

-If your tax situation is at all complicated, you should hire an accountant.
+If your tax situation is at all complicated, you could opt to hire an accountant.
 You may also want to hire an accountant if you worry that you won’t have enough time to do your taxes on your own.
-In general, it may be smart to hire an accountant, unless your business is a sole proprietorship with minimal overhead, costs or expenses.
+In general, it may be smart to hire an accountant unless your business is a sole proprietorship with minimal overhead, costs or expenses.

 An accountant who is not a CPA may charge less per hour than a CPA.
 Some accountants may have a bill rate of only $30 or $40 per hour, though others will cost more, according to Ageras.
 [Learn how much a CPA costs compared to payroll companies.]

-An accountant may be able to complete an individual tax return quickly, but the amount of work involved in filing a tax return depends on the number of forms that you’re required to report to the IRS.
+An accountant may be able to complete an individual tax return quickly, but the amount of work involved in filing a return depends on the number of forms you’re required to report to the IRS.
 If you’re a sole proprietor with just a few 1099-MISC forms, your accountant should need less time to complete your tax return, but if you run a large business, you may need to wait a while.
-Regardless of your situation, even the busiest of accounts can relieve the time burden involved in filing your taxes yourself, which can take as much as 16 hours.
+Regardless of your situation, even the busiest of accountants can relieve the time burden involved with filing your taxes yourself.